-The Angelin gas field is located 25mi (40km) off the shore of Trinidad and Tobago in 213ft (65m) of water.
+The Angelin gas field is located 25 miles (40km) off the shore of Trinidad and Tobago in 213ft (65m) of water.

-A joint enterprise between BP (70%) and Repsol (30%) known as BP Trinidad & Tobago (BPTT) is the operator of the field.
+A joint enterprise between BP (70%) and Repsol (30%) known as BP Trinidad & Tobago (BPTT) is the owner and operator of the field.

-Angelin lies in the eastern coast of Trinidad, where BPTT currently operates 904,000 acres.
+Angelin lies on the eastern coast of Trinidad.

 The Angelin project was sanctioned by BPTT in June 2017 following the execution of a gas sales agreement with Trinidad’s National Gas Company.

-Execution of the agreement was also an important step towards the development of the field, as well as future investments in the region valued at approximately $5bn-6bn, which BPTT have scheduled to take place over the next five years.
+The execution of the agreement was also an important step towards the development of the field and future investments in the region valued at approximately $5bn to $6bn, which BPTT has scheduled to take place over five years through 2021.

-First gas production from the field is expected in the first quarter of 2019, and the area's development is expected to boost the national gas production rate and improve gas security across the surrounding region.
+First gas production from the field was achieved in February 2019, and the area’s development is expected to boost the national gas production rate and improve gas security across the surrounding region.

 Angelin discovery, geology and reserves

-Angelin is a dry gas field lying within the northern Columbus Basin, located offshore Trinidad.
+Angelin is a dry gas field located in a water depth of 65m within the northern Columbus Basin, offshore Trinidad.

 The field was discovered after the drilling of the El Diablo well in 1995.
 Angelin was appraised in 2006 with the drilling of the La Novia well.